-International - all Group portfolios
+INTERNATIONAL - all Group portfolios

-The Group has a clear strategy to expand its business internationally across all three of the Group's product portfolios.
+The Group has a clear strategy to expand its business internationally across all three of the product portfolios.

 The business model employed in the majority of countries in which we sell products is to use a national distribution partner.
-During the year, 38 distributors purchased Group products (2011: 18) with an aggregate value of £1,048,000 (2011: £726,000), an increase of 44.4% on the prior year.
+During the year, 42 distributors purchased Group products (2012: 38) with an aggregate value of £1,736,000 (2012: £1,048,000), an increase of 65.6% on the prior year.

 Notwithstanding the model employed in the majority of countries, we have found that greater and more rapid penetration is in fact achieved where we have established subsidiaries and branch offices in overseas markets.
-During the year, our direct operations in New Zealand, China, Hong Kong and Germany generated aggregate revenues of £1,068,000 (2011: £255,000).
+During the year, our direct operations in New Zealand, China, Hong Kong and Germany generated aggregate revenues of £1,667,000 (2012: £1,068,000), an increase of 56.1%.

-The division between overseas sales generated by direct operations and by distributors in the year and compared to 2011 was:-
+The division between overseas sales generated by direct operations and by distributors in the year and compared to 2012 was: